7 ways to deal with toddler temper tantrums

 Temper tantrums are a hallmark of early childhood.
 While they can be challenging for both young children and parents, they’re also a normal and necessary part of social and emotional development.

-Learn what a temper tantrum is, what causes them, and some helpful tips for navigating these emotional outbursts.
+Learn what a temper tantrum is, what causes them, how to prevent tantrums, and some helpful tips on how to handle toddler tantrums without losing control of your own temper.

 IN THIS ARTICLE: